Big Island tiny sanctuary in Honokaa, Hawaii, USA

 We have 3 mature mac nut trees, bananas, guavas (3 varieties), papayas, mangoes, avocados (3 varieties), Myers lemons, limes, cara cara and Valencia oranges, grapefruit, rollinia deliciosa, Abiu, Brazilian cherries, coffee, dragon fruit, green tea, and more - and they’re doing great!

 We’re interested in building several raised beds for veggies.
-We’re also interested in creating an island-specific compost setup that won’t attract rodents and undesirable pests - which is a challengee we here 😉.
+We’re also interested in creating an island-specific compost setup that won’t attract rodents and undesirable pests - which is a challenge here in the tropics 😉.

 Our studio home is quite open, with lots of glass (and screens).
 It is simple, clean, and safe.

-We built our studio with an extra outside shower, which is fun, and an exterior door to the bathroom.
+We built our studio with an extra outside shower, which is fun, and an exterior door directly into the bathroom.

 Honoka'a is our favorite place in all of the islands...
 Lots of beauty and community.
 The Hamakua Coast is alive, awake, and thriving in many ways.
 We’ve watched an agri-cultural renaissance evolve here for the past dozen-plus years.
 We love it so much we put down roots!

-We only host ONE Workaway guest-worker at a time.
+We only host ONE Workaway guest-helper at a time.
 Most of our Workaway guests have arranged to stay for a month - which has been great.

 The Hele-On Bus passes right through Honoka'a: